Visit the Colca Canyon on a full day trip and see the magical Condors in flight

 On the way back to Arequipa, we will stop at Patapampa, an incredible viewpoint where you will see the Ampato, Sabancaya and Hualca Hualca volcanoes side by side.
 This is also the highest point that we will reach, at 4,800 metres above sea level in Pampa Cañahuas.

-At 5:30pm we will arrive back to Arequipa, and drop you at your hotel or hostel door.
+At 6 pm we will arrive back in Arequipa, and drop you at your hotel or hostel door.

 - Official Colca Canyon entrance tax of 70 soles is not included in the ticket price.
 This must be paid on the tour.